marcglasberg/fast_immutable_collections/README.md

 - Follows Kotlin conventions.
 - Doesn't use a persistent data structure.
 - Not that many worries about speed.
-- Features interesting annotations, though some will become unnecessary after NNBD.
+- Featured some interesting annotations that became unnecessary after NNBD.

 1. [built_collection][built_collection]

-- Each of the core SDK collections is split into two: a mutable builder class and an immutable " built" class.
+- Each of the core SDK collections is split into two: a mutable builder class and an immutable "built" class.
 Builders are for computation, "built" classes are for safely sharing with no need of a defensive copy.
 - Uses the [Builder Pattern][builder_pattern], which simplifies the creation of objects, and even allows for lazy optimizations.
 - Uses (deep) hash codes.